tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 The loading time, if longer, isn't noticeable to me (after all, it's just a blog, so it's not a huge deal even if it's slightly slower).
 Additionally, the Wasabi GUI seems less stable and more amateur.
 (Sometimes I see text that says "Redirect token" when I hit a back button, for example.)
 Their help docs aren't great either (see this [example](https://wasabi-support.zendesk.com/hc/en-us/articles/115001910791-How-do-I-use-AWS-CLI-with-Wasabi-)).

-However, given that I just need inexpensive file hosting, Wasabi is working out well for me (so far anyway).
+However, given that I just need inexpensive file hosting, I'm willing to overlook these shortcomings.

 ## Uploading media through a CLI

-Best of all, I can still use the command line to upload files.
+I like that with Wasabi, I can still use the command line to upload files.
+(This command-line uploading of media is really what I wanted to focus on in this post.)
 In my Jekyll projects (my blog and API doc site use Jekyll), I created an `upload.sh` file that contains this:

 ```sh
 aws s3 cp ~/projects/idratherbewriting/images/$1 s3://idbwmedia.com/images/ --profile wasabi